Review

 Now, I also own a Sigma 24-70mm f2.8, a lens I really appreciate and use a lot.
 It’s my workhorse lens.
 It does everything really well, is versatile because of its zoom range and is so predictable and dependable.
 I use this lens a lot for more corporate gigs, and/or photo shoots where it’s more important to capture the moment than creating a beautiful image.

-Having said that, I’m just not a big fan of Sigma.
+Having said that, I love Sigma’s build quality but I find their rendering to be a bit flat and sterile.
 On paper, they are the best option.
 Always around the same quality as a GM lens, but much cheaper, and I love that most of the DG DN lenses have an aperture ring, the AFL button and the AF/MF switch.
 I love that and I wish all my lenses had that!
-But when it comes to the images, I always find the Sigmas to look a little boring.
+But when it comes to the images, I sometimes find the Sigmas to look a little boring.
 No matter the focal length.
 They are the best lens on paper but uninspiring in the real world.
+(2025 update: I got the Sigma 70-200mm f2.8 DG DN lens and wow, it’s amazing, so it’s not all Sigmas I don’t like, just some)

 My attention then turned to the two Sony’s.
 I’ve always been a fan of Zeiss and Voigtlander lenses.
 I love how these companies manage to make a new interpretation of old designs.
 They keep a vintage look but with modern quality.